DESI-UR/VAST/Documentation/source/VoidFinder_examples.rst

 Quick start
 ===========

-A summary to-do list for installing and running `VAST.VoidFinder`.
+A summary checklist for installing and running `VAST.VoidFinder`.

  * Clone the `GitHub repository <https://github.com/DESI-UR/VAST>`_
  * Navigate to ``VAST/VoidFinder`` and run::